kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 selected by the AdminNetworkPolicy, as opposed to what NetworkPolicy rules imply.

-- Pass: Traffic that matches a `Pass` rule will skip all further rules from all positive priority numbered ANPs and instead be enforced by the K8s NetworkPolicies.
+- Pass: Traffic that matches a `Pass` rule will skip all further rules from all positive priority (non-zero) numbered ANPs and instead be enforced by the K8s NetworkPolicies.
   If there is no K8s NetworkPolicy rule match, and no ANP priority "0" rule match (more on this in the [priority section](#priority)), traffic will be governed by the implementation.
 For most implementations, this means "allow", but there